AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ditaval-editor.md

 When you create a DITAVAL topic, it opens in the Editor for editing.
 To edit an existing DITAVAL topic, navigate to the folder or map where the DITAVAL topic is located, and then select **Edit** from the **Options** menu.

-The DITAVAL editor allows you to perform multiple tasks as listed below using the options in the Editor Toolbar.
+The DITAVAL editor allows you to perform multiple tasks as listed below using the options in the Editor toolbar.

-### Editor Toolbar options
+### Editor toolbar options

 #### Menu dropdown